-Coverage under this plan qualifies as minimum essential coverage (MEC) and satisfies the Patient Protection and Affordable Care Act's (ACA) individual shared responsibility requirement.
+Coverage under this plan qualifies as minimum essential coverage.
 Please visit the Internal Revenue Service (IRS) website at www.irs.gov/uac/Questions-and-Answers-on-the-Individual-Shared-Responsibility-Provision for more information on the individual requirement for MEC.

-• Minimum value standard

-Our health coverage meets the minimum value standard of 60% established by the ACA.
+Minimum value standard Our health coverage meets the minimum value standard of 60% established by the ACA.
 This means that we provide benefits to cover at least 60% of the total allowed costs of essential health benefits.
 The 60% standard is an actuarial value; your specific out-of-pocket costs are determined as explained in this brochure